osama-mahmoud-h/Social-Network-Api-microservice1-Spring-boot-/README.md

 - Rate limiting using Redis
 - Caching using Redis
 - Logging using ELK stack (Elasticsearch, Logstash, Kibana)
-- Monitoring using Spring Boot Actuator.
 - Dockerized using Docker and Docker Compose
-- CI/CD using GitHub Actions
 - API documentation using Swagger
-- Security using Spring Security Keycloak
+- Security using Spring Security jwt
-- Load balancing using Nginx
-- Circuit breaking using Resilience4j

 ## Architecture
 The system is designed using a microservice architecture, with each service responsible for a specific set of functionalities.
 The services communicate with each other using RESTful APIs and message queues.
 The architecture consists of the following services: